Beliavsky/Fortran-code-on-GitHub/README.md

 [M_stopwatch](https://github.com/urbanjost/M_stopwatch): package for measuring cpu and wall clock execution time by urbanjost, based on [StopWatch](https://math.nist.gov/StopWatch/).
 It supports the wall clock, CPU clock, and a breakdown of the CPU clock into user and system times.

+[Fortran Input Parser](https://github.com/nextnano/FortranInputParser): typical application is the reading in of input parameters (input file) and material parameters (database) from two text files for e.g. a scientific code

 [paramcard](https://github.com/tueda/paramcard): command-line parameter input made simple, by Takahiro Ueda

 [PENF](https://github.com/szaghi/PENF): Fortran (standard 2003) module useful to achieve portable codes.
 The module makes available portable kind-parameters and some useful procedures to deal with them